Links to Current Water and Environmental Events:

 - Check out the Pennsylvania Environment Digest for continuous updates on statewide water and environment issues.
 It’s edited by David E. Hess, Former Secretary of the PA Department of Environmental Protection.

-2019 Events that PAWRRC is co-sponsoring, exhibiting at, or participating in:
+2019 Events that PAWRRC is co-sponsoring or participating in:

 - CUAHSI Master Class: Advanced Techniques in Watershed Science, Oracle, AZ, January 13-18, 2019

 - NIWR Directors Conference, Washington, DC, February 25-27, 2019

 - NOAA-SeaGrant/USGS-NIWR Directors joint Mid-Atlantic meeting, Washington, DC, February 27-28, 2019

 - Environmental Science and Design Research Symposium, Kent State University, March 19-21 2019